-- Contribute to inter-agency working in line with Working Together to Safeguard Children 2018 guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure staff are alert to the various factors that can increase the need for early help (para 19 KCSiE 2022). - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings. - Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register.

-- Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE), Hampshire Safeguarding Children Board (HSCB) and Hampshire County Council (HCC). - Determine if a concern about a member of staff is a 'low level concern' or an allegation. - During Autumn term 2022, on the request of one of the governors of Herne's Health & Safety and Safeguarding committee, Herne conducted an audit of staff to determine what the range of low level concerns might look like and consequently created a Low Level Concerns Policy.
+- Contribute to inter-agency working in line with Working Together to Safeguard Children 2023 guidance. - Provide a co-ordinated offer of early help when additional needs of children are identified. - Ensure staff are alert to the various factors that can increase the need for early help (para 20 KCSiE 2023). - Working with Children's Social Care, support their assessment and planning processes including the school's attendance at conference and core group meetings. - Carry out tasks delegated by the governing body such as training of staff, safer recruitment and maintaining a single central register. - Provide support and advice on all matters pertaining to safeguarding and child protection to all staff regardless of their position within the school. - Treat any information shared by staff or pupils with respect and follow agreed policies and procedures. - Ensure that allegations or concerns against staff are dealt with in accordance with guidance from Department for Education (DfE), Hampshire Safeguarding Children Board (HSCB) and Hampshire County Council (HCC). - Determine if a concern about a member of staff is a 'low level concern' or an allegation.